 Melanie Spanswick enjoys writing music, often composing for friends and colleagues, as well as penning educational music for students.
+She is one of the few female composers to be published in the renowned Edition Schott Composer Series.

 Melanie was one of ten featured female composers in Pianist Magazine’s ’10 Women Composers You Have To Know’.
+Her piano music is highlighted in a digital anthology, published by Pianist Magazine, Play Women Composers, and she is currently writing a regular elementary piano music series for Pianist Magazine.

 You can find out more about her publications, here.